PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ### Zopache

 Sadly Grok lacks a TTW development environment, so I built one.
-Zopache.com.
-Zopache is a Javascript IDE which I bult on top of the ZODB.
+Zopache.com is a Javascript IDE which I bult on top of the ZODB using Grok.
 ZODB developers might call it a TTW development platform.

 Basic Zopache objects include HTML, CSS, Javascript, Python Scripts,